dnsimple/dnsimple-support/content/articles/transferring-domain.markdown

 Transferring a domain name to DNSimple is the process of moving your [domain registration](https://dnsimple.com/tlds) to DNSimple.
 DNSimple will act as a domain registrar, and you will be able to manage your entire domain configuration in your DNSimple account.

-## Before you start
+## Before starting

 <warning>
-In order to avoid the possibility of a downtime, you should [point the name servers for the domain to DNSimple (or another provider) before you begin the transfer](/articles/before-transferring-domain).
-This will prevent downtime and will also allow you to perform changes to the DNS records during the domain transfer.
+To avoid the possibility of downtime, you should [point the name servers for the domain to DNSimple (or another provider) before you begin the transfer](/articles/before-transferring-domain).
+This will prevent downtime and allow you to perform changes to the DNS records during the domain transfer.
 You should also [remove any existing DS records](/articles/ds-records-changing-dns) from your domain if you are changing DNS providers.
 </warning>

 ## Caveats

 - A domain may only be transferred if it was registered more than 60 days ago and has not been transferred within the last 60 days.
 - Most registrars will not allow an expired domain to be transferred.
-However, if the domain expires during the transfer the registrar may not block the transfer due to the expiration.
+However, if the domain expires during the transfer, the registrar may not block the transfer due to the expiration.
 - WHOIS privacy services may prevent the proper delivery of the transfer approval email.
 You will need to **turn the WHOIS privacy service off before starting the transfer**.

-## Initiate the transfer
+## Initiating the transfer

 <div class="section-steps" markdown="1">
-##### To prepare the transfer
+##### Preparing the transfer

 At your current Registrar: